NativeScript/plugins/packages/ionic-portals/README.md

 Create as many Portals as you need to use in your app.

-The app will look for folders within it's resources where the folder name is equal to the portal `id` you use to define each portal.
+The app will look for folders within its resources where the folder name is equal to the portal `id` you use to define each portal.

 Given the following examples, ensure your web portal is built into the following folders:

 * For iOS: `App_Resources/iOS/webPortal`
 * For Android: `App_Resources/Android/src/main/asssets/webPortal`

-### 2. Use in your views
+### 2. Use it in your views

 #### Vanilla/Plain/Core